Lavazza Coffee Review: The Traditional Italian Coffee Brand

-On the other hand, Lavazza’s emerging line-up of specialty single-origins is excellent when brewed using a filter method, like a pour-over, drip coffee machine, or Aeropress.
-These methods better showcase the complexity of flavor and a lighter body.
+On the other hand, Lavazza’s emerging line-up of specialty single-origins is excellent when brewed using a filter method, like a pour-over, drip coffee machine, or AeroPress.
+These methods better showcase the complexity of flavour and a lighter body.

 Importantly, if you’re buying ground coffee beans, match your brewing method with the grind size.
 Some Lavazza coffee is ground for use in an espresso machine, and brewed using other methods will yield an over-extracted and bitter result.

 - You’re interested in Third Wave coffee: If lighter roast profiles and complex flavours appeal to you more than traditional Italian brands, there are many great options.
 For example, Lifeboost Coffee offers a few excellent single-origin beans.
 In contrast, Volcanica Coffee offers a bigger selection of blends and single origins, including some top coffee beans from around the world.